NBA Summer League

 The NBA Summer League is a series of off-season basketball competitions in which National Basketball Association (NBA) teams come together to try out different summer rosters instead of their regular season lineups, including rookie, sophomore and G League affiliate players.
-The primary competition that most teams participate in, the Las Vegas NBA Summer League, has been held in the Las Vegas area since 2004.
-In addition, the California Classic has been hosted by the Golden State Warriors or the Sacramento Kings since 2018, and the Utah Jazz has hosted the Salt Lake City Summer League (known as the Utah Jazz Summer League from 2015 to 2019) since 2015.
-Previously, the Orlando Magic hosted the Orlando Pro Summer League from 2002 to 2017.
-All those leagues are sometimes referred to as NBA Summer League when also mentioned with its host location.
+The primary competition that most teams participate in, the Las Vegas NBA Summer League, has been held on the campus of the University of Nevada, Las Vegas since 2004.
+In addition, the California Classic has been hosted by the Golden State Warriors or the Sacramento Kings since 2018, and the Utah Jazz have hosted the Salt Lake City Summer League (previously known as the Utah Jazz Summer League from 2015 to 2019) since 2015.
+Formerly, the Orlando Magic hosted the Orlando Pro Summer League from 2002 to 2017.
+All those leagues are sometimes generally referred to as just the NBA Summer League when also mentioned with its host location.

 History

 Summer leagues have existed for decades.
 Historically, there was not an organized structure, with leagues sometimes overlapping and not officially coordinated.
-The Orlando Pro Summer League was held from 2002 to 2017, operating each year except in 2005 and 2011.
+The Orlando Pro Summer League was held from 2002 to 2017, operating each year excluding 2005 and 2011.
 In 2004, the league held the Las Vegas Summer League for the first time; it is by far the largest league, with 32 teams participating as of 2019.
 The Utah Jazz Summer League began play in 2015, replacing the Rocky Mountain Revue, an event held from 1984 to 2008 before going on a lengthy hiatus due to declining participation.

 The leagues generally consist of a handful of games per team.
 Unlike regulation NBA games, which are 48 minutes long, games only last 40 minutes (same as in FIBA/WNBA), plus multiple 2-minute overtime periods (first overtime is played in its entirety; true sudden death thereafter).
 Before the 2013 leagues, no official champions were named at any league, with the leagues focusing more on individual auditions and development.
 A champion is currently named for the Las Vegas league, although team performance is generally not emphasized.

 Unsigned free agents are often signed to summer league deals, providing a chance to possibly be signed to a contract during the regular season.
 Any team can sign the free agent after the league is over, not just the one he played for in summer league.
 For example, Jeremy Lin, a Harvard graduate, was invited to play for the Dallas Mavericks summer league team despite being undrafted earlier in the year.
 In the 2010 summer league, Lin performed well and was later signed by the Golden State Warriors.